National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Figure 1: Login options for registration.
-Many organizations participate in InCommon, a federated login network linking to your institution’s login.
+Many organizations participate in InCommon, a federated login network linking to your institution's login.
 Other users will need to link a Login.gov account to their email for use in registration and login.

 Once you know which pathway you will use to create an Enclave account there are other security measures that you need to complete.
 You will need to have an ORCID iD, complete NIH security training, and complete human subjects research training.
 [ORCiD](https://orcid.org/), which stands for Open Researcher and Contributor ID, is a unique identifier free of charge to researchers.

-The N3C Data Enclave is hosted by National Center for Advancing Translational Sciences (NCATS) and all researchers must complete the “Informational Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher” course.
+The N3C Data Enclave is hosted by National Center for Advancing Translational Sciences (NCATS) and all researchers must complete the "Informational Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher" course.
 The course can be accessed at [https://irtsectraining.nih.gov/public.aspx](https://irtsectraining.nih.gov/public.aspx).
-(Click on the ‘Enter Public Training Portal’ button to see the course listing.)
+(Click on the 'Enter Public Training Portal' button to see the course listing.)
 The course takes approximately 60-90 minutes to complete and you should save your certificate of completion for your records.

 You need to complete Human Subjects Research training that aligns with your institution's guidelines.
 You will need to provide the date of completion when submitting or joining a DUR.
 Overall, users will need to confirm if they use the InCommon or Login.gov pathway, register for an ORCiD, have completed NIH Security Training, and completed institution human subjects research training.

-If you’ve already registered, you’ll see the option to update your profile
+If you've already registered, you'll see the option to update your profile

-Then click the “edit this profile” at the bottom
+Then click the "edit this profile" at the bottom